rashidarudino/rashidarudino/README.md

 🕹️ Main site: https://www.toycube.shop/

 🍁 Blog: http://www.toycube.com.au.
+Built on astro, svelte, deployed with apache2 on a rpi5 computer.
+Sometimes I boot it up when I'm in the mood to blog.
+C:

 💭💬🗯️ How to reach me: shoot me a message via email or on the contact me section of my site; I promise I'm friendly!